 David is a faculty member at Southern California Institute of Architecture (SCI-ARC) in Los Angeles and has taught design studios at UCLA and USC.
 From 2006-2012 he was faculty at Woodbury University where he was instrumental in the design of the digital fabrication lab.
 He is a graduate of University of Virginia and the UCLA Department of Architecture and Urban Design where he received his Masters of Architecture.

-Brennan Buck is an architectural designer and academic based in New York.
+Brennan Buck is a licensed architect and academic based in New York.
 Prior to co-founding FreelandBuck, he was assistant professor in Studio Greg Lynn at the University of Applied Arts, Vienna.
 He has worked in the offices of Neil M. Denari Architects and Johnston Marklee & Associates in Los Angeles and Walker Macy in Portland, Oregon.

-Past: Dorian Booth, Sarasvati Segura, Braden Young, Adin Rimland, Johannes Beck, Anass Benhachami, Katarina Richter, Connor Gravelle, Robert Cannavino, Nicholas Schwaller, Florian Fend, Manual Alcala, Juan Lau, Teoman Ayas, Kate Wise, Brian Libit, Alex Woodhouse, Kate Thatcher, Ann Wright
+Past: Moriah Haley, Cole Masuno, Alex, Kim, Taka Tachibe, Belinda Lee, Dorian Booth, Sarasvati Segura, Braden Young, Adin Rimland, Johannes Beck, Anass Benhachami, Katarina Richter, Connor Gravelle, Robert Cannavino, Nicholas Schwaller, Florian Fend, Manual Alcala, Juan Lau, Teoman Ayas, Kate Wise, Brian Libit, Alex Woodhouse, Kate Thatcher, Ann Wright